beepsid/bubu/README.md

 - Test on physical device for best performance
 - Use `expo doctor` to check for common issues

-## 💖 Final Notes
+##  Final Notes

-This app is built with love and attention to detail.
-Every feature is designed to create intimate, romantic moments between you two.
 The offline-first approach ensures your private moments stay private, while the Google Sheets integration adds a fun, connected element to the slap counter.

 Remember to:

 - Personalize all the content with your own messages
 - Add your actual photos to the gallery
 - Test thoroughly before gifting
-- Keep the secret admin features to yourself! 😉
+- Keep the secret admin features to yourself!

-**Happy Birthday to your beautiful girlfriend! 🎂💕**

 ---

-_Built with React Native, Expo, and lots of love_ ❤️
+_Built with React Native, Expo